Methodologies

 URL: https://tracker.gg/population/steam/1343400

-This is a Steam-only tracker.
-The page includes Steam metrics such as 24-hour peak, all-time peak, monthly averages, weekday averages, and how long it has tracked the population.
+- Provides Steam metrics such as 24-hour peak, all-time peak, monthly averages, weekday averages, and tracking duration.

 URL: https://playercount.gg/runescape